iobio/minion/_posts/2017-09-27-loading-data.md

   - gene.iobio
 ---

-Gene.iobio accesses variant and (optionally) sequence alignment files to perform real-time analysis.
+Gene.iobio accesses variant and sequence alignment files to perform real-time analysis.
 This blog post explains how to load your data files.

 ### File formats

 #### VCF file ####
 The main input to gene.iobio is the variant file.
 You will need access to a VCF file that has been compressed and indexed.
-If you have a .vcf file, but it has not been compressed and indexed, you can learn more in the blog post [Compressing and indexing VCF files]({% post_url 2015-09-03-install-run-tabix %}).
+If you have a VCF file, but it has not been compressed and indexed, you can learn more in the blog post [Compressing and indexing VCF files]({% post_url 2015-09-03-install-run-tabix %}).
 The app will need access to both the compressed VCF and the index file.
 For example, the demo variant data shown in gene.iobio uses these files:

 <pre>
 platinum-exome.vcf.gz